-Thunderbolt versus USB3.0 - 2.0 backup drives
+Thunderbolt versus USB backup drives

 USB speeds

-PC versus Mac
+PC USB speeds vs Mac

 USB and thunderbolt speeds MB/S and prices